Correlation Between Simplify Exchange and ProShares Merger

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in Simplify Exchange Traded are ranked lower than 15 (%) of all global equities and portfolios over the last 90 days.
-In spite of comparatively weak basic indicators, Simplify Exchange unveiled solid returns over the last few months and may actually be approaching a breakup point.
+Compared to the overall equity markets, risk-adjusted returns on investments in Simplify Exchange Traded are ranked lower than 10 (%) of all global equities and portfolios over the last 90 days.
+In spite of comparatively weak basic indicators, Simplify Exchange may actually be approaching a critical reversion point that can send shares even higher in September 2025.

 ProShares Merger ETF